Manassas Park station

 Manassas Park station is a Virginia Railway Express station in Manassas Park, Virginia.
 The station serves the Virginia Railway Express Manassas Line, and shares the right-of-way with Amtrak's and trains; however, no Amtrak trains stop.
 On October 21, 2025, a 700-space, $35.2 million parking garage opened, supplementing the existing 600-space parking lot.

+Loudoun County Transit routes 182 and 582 serve as Manassas Park as part of a pilot project which started on October 20, 2025 and is planned to end on September 30, 2026.